Defence Engagement Australia and India

 - Strategic Dialogue

 In June 2020, Australia and India decided to upgrade their Secretaries 2+2 dialogue (Defence and Foreign Affairs) to the Ministerial level.
 Ministers from the two countries will meet at least every two years to engage on the Comprehensive Strategic Partnership.
-Last year also saw the first virtual summit meeting between Prime Ministers Morrison and Modi.
+Last year also saw the first virtual summit meeting between Australia's former Prime Minister Scott Morrison and Indian Prime Minister Narendra Modi.
 The two leaders established a Comprehensive Strategic Partnership.

 - Exercise Malabar